go-while/nntp-history/README.md

 - It is primarily responsible for writing data to a historical data storage system, using a HashDB (BoltDB) to avoid duplicate entries.

+- To send data for writing, you create a `HistoryObject` and send it through the channel.

 - If the `ResponseChan` channel is provided, it receives one of the following (int) values:
 ```go
   /*